 About the Artist

-A photographer and multidisciplinary artist, Edward Hillel's art practice engages history, memory, place and community to produce works that are at once personal and reflect upon society and the human condition.
+Edward Hillel is a photographer and multidisciplinary artist.
+He engages history, memory, place and community to produce works that are at once personal and reflect upon society and the human condition.

 “For over two decades, the concept of memory and how it shapes identity, politics, topography and human existence has been central to the work of Edward Hillel.
 Over that time, Hillel’s artistic production has evolved from black and white photographic portraits and narrative videos to creating hybrid “sites”, images and installations employing photographs, videos and film, archives and found materials, projected sounds and reflective surfaces…Whether subversive, conceptual or postmodernist, the artist focuses on the individual’s role in history and in time.”— Shirley Madill, Co-Curator